thisisdavidjones/thisisdavidjones.github.io/content/articles/gettingmarriedinjapan.md

 Return to the muncipal office with the completed registration form. you should now have:

-* Two original Embassy affidavitts **and** copies with additional translations added.
+* Two original Embassy affidavits **and** copies with additional translations added.
 * Two UK passports **and** translated copies of the double-page spread that has all your details on
 * Two documents showing your current address(es) **and** translations  (we used our driving licences)
 * Two full birth certificates **and** translations